nastajus/wvchallenge-nodejs/README.markdown

 1. Absolutely!

+# Snapshot of Thought Process

+Everything below this point is extraneous details beyond the requirements specified in the Wave Challenge.
+It is included to demonstrate my thinking process when designing an application, with references linked justifying decisions made where meaningful.

 ## Lessons Learned
 ### JavaScript
 * Initially I began with assumptions of JavaScript I didn't realize I had, until I began trying to treat it in familar ways like Java.
 For example I assumed variable references would *pass by reference*, which is typically not the case.
 However I've learned I can achieve that affect with arrays [here](https://stackoverflow.com/questions/5865094/how-can-i-store-reference-to-a-variable-within-an-array), so I intend to leverage that in my designs.